Investment Goals and Objectives Policy 34-200 | Effective Date: March 19, 2025

 1. The management structure of the Fund will be constructed in accordance with Directive 34-205.04 Investment Portfolio Management Structure or the OCIO Agreement.

-1. In addition, the OCIO adheres to its Agreement and has full discretionary authority when hiring, monitoring and terminating investment managers, while WorkSafeNB’s Chief Investment Officer - Alternatives follows the directives noted in the reference section of this policy.
+1. In addition, the OCIO adheres to the OCIO Agreement and has full discretionary authority when hiring, monitoring and terminating investment managers under its mandate, while WorkSafeNB’s staff with responsibility for alternatives follows Investment related directives with respect to hiring, monitoring and terminating alternative managers.

 1. WorkSafeNB has two options for the investment of its assets: active management or passive management.
 Active strategies try to add value by outperforming the market portfolio, while passive strategies simply try and replicate the performance of the market (or an index which represents the market).

-1. The board of directors believes that markets are not perfectly efficient all the time, and they endorse the use of active management to enhance the returns generated by the policy asset mix.
-The board recognizes that adding value through active management is difficult, and there is no guarantee that it will be successful, but the board believes the potential rewards justify an active approach.
+1. The board of directors believes that markets are not perfectly efficient all the time, and they endorse the use of active management to enhance the returns generated by the current policy asset mix, when appropriate.
+The board of directors recognizes that adding value through active management is difficult, and there is no guarantee that it will be successful, but the board of directors believes the potential rewards justify an active approach in some cases.
+For the mandates managed by the OCIC, the board of directors has given the OCIC provider the authority to determine whether an active or passive approach is appropriate.

 Performance Evaluation